-For all the RGB lovers, the good news is that Asus has done a great job in making this motherboard with aesthetics in mind.
-Whether you have turned the motherboard on, or off; it looks stunning.
+For all the RGB lovers, Asus has done a great job in making this motherboard with aesthetics in mind.
+Whether you have turned the motherboard on or off, it looks stunning.

 If you want super-fast storage, then another great thing about the Asus Crosshair VI Extreme is that it offers you plenty of storage options.
-You have to x4 PCI-E 3.0 M.2 slots, for ultra-fast storage.
+You have 4 PCI-E 3.0 M.2 slots, for ultra-fast storage.

 So, technically, you are getting the best of both worlds.

 For the fans of overclocking, another great thing about the Asus Crosshair VI Extreme is that it overclocks like a champion.